 Today my kids wanted to have a picnic, it’s a beautiful day so why not!?
 They decided on the menu and then got to cooking and assembling.
-Ava made banana bread for dessert, Charis and Isaiah made fruit kabobs, and now they are on to making sandwiches for everyone.
+A made banana bread for dessert, C and I made fruit kabobs, and now they are on to making sandwiches for everyone.

 These moments are the perfect learning opportunity.
-Ava needed to follow a recipe, measure the ingredients, she delegated “banana mushing” to her siblings to include them in the process, and then she cleaned up.
-With that she is working on her reading comprehension skills, math, problem-solving (with siblings) and leadership skills (being able to delegate tasks).
+A needed to follow a recipe, measure the ingredients, she delegated “banana mushing” to her siblings to include them in the process, and then she cleaned up.
+With that she is working on her reading comprehension skills, math, problem-solving (with siblings), and leadership skills (being able to delegate tasks).

-Charis was cutting the fruit (with supervision) and then placing it on the kabobs in patterns.
+C was cutting the fruit (with supervision) and then placing it on the kabobs in patterns.
 She’s using math skills, fine motor skills and communication skills to encourage her brother in the process.
-Isaiah was using his fine motor skills to place the fruit in the kabob while also naming colors.
+I was using his fine motor skills to place the fruit in the kabob while also naming colors.

 See all of the things we’re learning as they prepared for our picnic?!
 These are skills that are learned in a way that will stick with them, way better than any worksheet could do.

 So don’t fret!
 Your children are learning all day in everyday circumstances.
 Anything can be turned into a learning experience and it doesn’t have to take 6 hours of Pinterest searches 😉